Our Glasgow Properties

 Glasgow is home to the Style Mile, the largest retail destination outside London; and there are two large shopping centres on Buchanan Street.
 Princes Square houses stylish boutiques and the city has a number of independent music stores.

-Glasgow has a rich culinary heritage with a very diverse dining scene.
-From traditional Scottish food to seafood, and Italian to Indian, Glasgow has something to offer for everyone.
+From traditional Scottish food to seafood, and Italian to Indian, Glasgow has something to offer everyone.
 Here are some of the most popular restaurants in Glasgow:

-- Tiffney’s Steakhouse – tremendous stakes, possibly the best you have ever tasted!
+- Tiffney’s Steakhouse – tremendous steaks, possibly the best you have ever tasted!
 It’s definitely worth a visit.

 - Bo Kantina – founded as a Korean cuisine restaurant, what you'll find now is bright and tasty food combining sweet, spicy and pickled influences, all shook up with some traditional Western slow cooking, topped off with a Mexican twist.
 All washed down with some original, cooling cocktails, chilled beers and wines.